Updated on 2025-08-19 GMT+08:00

 5

-Configuration Example - Logging Script Crawlers Only
+Configuration Example: Logging Script Crawlers Only

-To verify that WAF is protecting domain name www.example.com against an anti-crawler rule:
+You can take the following steps to verify that WAF is protecting your website domain name (www.example.com) against an anti-crawler rule.

 1. Execute a JavaScript tool to crawl web page content.